ionic-team/capacitor/site/docs-md/guides/deep-linking.md

 ### React

-TODO

-Build then deploy the site.
+Place the association files under `public/.well-known`.
+No additional steps are necessary; simply build then deploy the site.

 ### Wordpress